Reservoir Dogs: Plot

 In the present, White and Pink begin to torture Nash for information.
 Eddie arrives and orders them to go with him to ditch the getaway vehicles, leaving Blonde in charge of prisoner Nash and the in-and-out-of-consciousness Orange.
-Nash denies prior knowledge of the heist, but Blonde resumes the torture, slashing Nash's face and cutting off his ear with a straight razor while a radio plays "Stuck in the Middle with You".
-When Blonde prepares to set Nash on fire, Orange shoots and kills Blonde.
+Nash denies prior knowledge of the heist, but Blonde resumes the torture by slashing his face and cutting off his ear with a straight razor while a radio plays "Stuck in the Middle with You".
+When Blonde prepares to set Nash on fire, Orange shoots and kills him.
 Disclosing to Nash that he is an undercover police officer, Orange says that the police will arrive when Joe comes to the warehouse.
 Nash replies that he recognized Orange, revealing that Nash protected Orange's cover under torture.
 Flashbacks show scenes of Orange gaining Joe's and White's confidence and building rapport with the team.

 When Eddie, Pink, and White return, Orange tries to convince them that Blonde planned to kill them all and steal the diamonds for himself.
 Eddie shoots and kills Nash and accuses Orange of lying, since Blonde proved loyal to his father.
 Joe arrives with news that the police have killed Blue.
 Suspecting that Orange is the traitor behind the setup, Joe is about to execute him, but White intervenes, holding Joe at gunpoint and insisting that Orange is not a police officer.
 Eddie aims his gun at White, creating a Mexican standoff.
 All three fire.
 Both Eddie and Joe Cabot are killed, and White and Orange are wounded.

-Pink flees with the diamonds, but a crash is heard outside, and gunshots follow.
-As White cradles the dying Orange in his arms, Orange confesses that he is a police officer.
+Pink (the only uninjured person), takes the diamonds and flees, but is apprehended by the police outside.
+As White cradles the dying Orange in his arms, Orange confesses that he is in fact a police officer.
 White presses his gun to Orange's head.
-The police storm the warehouse and order White to drop his gun, but he doesn't.
-Gunshots are heard, and White is killed by the police.
+The police storm the warehouse and order White to drop his gun.
+Gunshots sound and White collapses.